FREQUENTLY ASKED QUESTIONS ABOUT THE HEALTH FEE

 Any student enrolled in a credit course may access free healthcare visits with the professional staff.
 Whereas many of the students coming into the health centers for this service are economically challenged and do not have health insurance, just as many students DO have health insurance, finding the location convenient, and without costly co-payments for healthcare visits in the community.
 These services include:

 - Over the counter items, such as ibuprofen, condoms, and band aids

 - Visits with nurse practitioners, physicians, and mental health providers

 - Assistance meeting health requirements associated with academic programs

 - Information on MediCal enrollment, and health insurance options

 How does a student access services?

-Walk-in appointments for clinical services are accommodated as possible, though appointments are preferred.
-For mental health appointments, students simply come to our office in Plover (Santa Rosa) or Call (Petaluma), complete paperwork, and have an initial assessment.
+During virtual services for any type of service, call us.
+When we return to in-person services, walk-in appointments for clinical services are accommodated as possible, though appointments are preferred.
+For mental health appointments, students simply come to our office in Race (Santa Rosa) or Call (Petaluma), complete paperwork, and have an initial assessment.
 Immediate appointments are typically available during weekday drop-in hours, although students can be seen at other times if in crisis or if not available during regular drop-in hour (by arrangement).

-Call any Student Health Services location, and staff will assist you in accessing the specific service or support you need.
+Call Student Health Services at 707 527-4445, and staff will assist you in accessing the specific service or support you need.